+The case was designed by Rick Dickinson, the in-house industrial designer at Sinclair Research Ltd. In 1981 the ZX81 won a British Design award.
 The computer was physically quite small measuring 167mm deep by 40mm high.
 The slim plastic case included a membrane keyboard and a single circuit board.
 The entire machine weighs just 350 grams.

-Other Systems Related To Sinclair ZX81 Issue One:
+Other Systems Related To Sinclair ZX81:

 This exhibit has a reference ID of CH184.
 Please quote this reference ID in any communication with the Centre for Computing History.